kwynncom/aws-ec2-metrics-web-display/README.md

 # aws-ec2-metrics-web-display
-Display via web Amazon Web Services EC2 metrics (cpu, network bytes out)
+Get and display via web Amazon Web Services EC2 metrics (cpu, network bytes out)

+See much more detailed readmes in the doc folder.